TylerSw1ft/Helpful-computer-wiki/Troubleshooting.md

 * Click the **Power Management** tab
 * Ensure **Allow the computer to turn off this device to save power** is unchecked

+# GhostBSD

+## MATE clock is very wrong, no obvious way to force NTP update

+Run `sudo service ntpdate restart` in the terminal.
+The [command might hang](https://issues.ghostbsd.org/issues/125); if that happens, wait for the MATE clock to update (might be able to force this by locking the display) and then close the terminal window.

 # Microsoft Windows 10

 ## File Explorer